garylirocks/quickrefs/azure-storage.markdown

 - Role-based access control

   RBAC is the Most flexible access option.
-  Can be applied to both resource management(e.g. configuration) and data operations(only for Blob and Queue).
+Can be applied to
+    - resource management(e.g. configuration)
+    - and data operations(only for Blob and Queue)

 - Auditing access

   Using the built-in Storage Analytics service, which logs every operation in real time.

 #### Access keys